Using APA7 with usmthesis

 1. Click on any items in the .bib first, and then Ctrl-A (or Cmd-A on a Mac) to select all entries in the .bib.

-2. Click on the “Library” menu and choose “Manage field names & content
+2. Click on the “Edit” menu and choose “Automatic field editor

-4. Repeat step 3 for “keywords”, “annote”, “bdsk-file-1” and any other fields that you want to truncate.
-Make sure that all entries are still selected; because the “set/clear/append/rename fields” operation only applies to selected entries.
+4. Repeat step 3 for “keywords”, “annote”, “file”, “bdsk-file-1” and any other fields that you want to remove.
+Make sure that all entries are still selected; because this operation only applies to selected entries.

-5. Remember to Save the .bib to commit the changes to file.
+5. Click “Keep Modifications” to close the dialog.
+Remember to Save the .bib to commit the changes to file.

 “Why is LaTeX doing all the APA citations wrong?”